cthoyt/chemrxiv-summarize/README.md

 was used to infer authors' genders based on their first name.
 This obviously comes with the caveat that some names can't be automatically assigned to the male/female dichotomy.
-The "mostly male" and "mostly female" results were respectively grouped with the male and female names, while the androgenous and unknown names were excluded.
+The "mostly male" and "mostly female" results were respectively grouped with the male and female names.
+The "androgenous" results were evenly split between male and female.

-The first chart shows both the male and female first author frequencies by month.
+The first chart shows the first author frequencies inferred as male, female, and unknown.

 ![Genders of First Authors by Month](genders_by_month.png)

 This chart shows the percentage of male first authors with respect to male + female first authors.
 It shows that even as the number of submissions changes, the ratio still is quite skewed towards male first authorship.
+Notably, there are no change in patterns during the first COVID-19 pandemic lockdown (April-August 2020).

 ![Male Percentage by Month](male_percentage_by_month.png)